Supervivientes: Perdidos en Honduras (2018)

-Supervivientes 2018: Perdidos en Honduras, is the thirteenth season of the show Supervivientes and the seventeenth season of Survivor to air in Spain and it will be broadcast on Telecinco in spring 2018.
-Jorge Javier Vázquez will be the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island and Sandra Barneda hosting a side debate of the program.
+Supervivientes 2018: Perdidos en Honduras is the thirteenth season of the show Supervivientes and the seventeenth season of Survivor to air in Spain and it was broadcast on Telecinco in spring 2018.
+Jorge Javier Vázquez was the main host at the central studio in Madrid, with Lara Álvarez co-hosting from the island and Sandra Barneda hosting a side debate of the program.
 The crew fled to Honduras on March 8.
 Ultimately, it was Sofía Suescun who won this season over Logan Sampedro and Raquel Mosquera.

 Cast

 The first contestant announced was María Lapiedra, who was announced the previous season when she visited the island as a guest.

 The second contestant announced was Raquel Mosquera on February 21 during Sálvame Diario.

 On February 24, Mayte Zaldívar was confirmed as the third contestant during Sábado Deluxe.

 On February 26, Francisco was confirmed as the fourth contestant.

 The fifth contestant announced was Adrián Rodríguez on February 28 during Got Talent.

 On March 2, Saray Montoya was announced as the sixth contestant during Cámbiame.

 On March 3, Isabel Castell was confirmed as the seventh contestant during Sábado Deluxe.

 The eight contestant announced was Maestro Joao on March 4 during Viva la Vida.

 The ninth contestant announced was Sofía Suescun on March 5 during MyHyV.

 On March 6, Sergio Carvajal was confirmed as the tenth contestant.

 On March 8, Melissa Vargas was confirmed as the eleventh contestant in the radio show Morning Glory.

 The twelfth and thirteenth contestants announced were Fernando Marcos and Alberto Isla on March 9 during El programa de Ana Rosa y Sálvame Diario respectively.

 On March 10, María Jesús Ruiz was confirmed as the fourteenth contestant during Viva la Vida.

 On March 11, the last two contestants announced were Romina Malaspina and Daniel Sampedro 'Logan'.
 Hugo Paz entered on Week 5 as a replacement because of the low number of contestants still on the game, due to the quittings and ejections that happened in the early weeks.